railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

     manufactured.
     You can then use it for stock management with purchased and manufactured products.

-To be able to use the production plan, you must install the ``stock_planning`` module which can be found amongst Open ERP's extra_addons rather in the main set of addons.
+To be able to use the production plan, you must install the :mod:`stock_planning` module which can be found amongst Open ERP's extra_addons rather in the main set of addons.

 .. index:: Forecasts